Minor party: United Kingdom

-The use of first past the post in the United Kingdom means that in the post-War era, only two parties have had a majority in parliament: the Conservative Party and the Labour Party.
+The use of first-past-the-post voting in the United Kingdom means that in the post-War era, only two parties have had a majority in parliament: the Conservative Party and the Labour Party.
 However, strong regionalist movements and the potential for parties to take votes in the centre or extreme fringes of the political spectrum mean that minor parties still play a significant and increasing role in British politics.

 The Liberal Democrats, and their predecessors the SDP–Liberal Alliance and the Liberal Party (the main opposition to the Conservative Party before the rise of Labour, forming governments six times between 1859 and 1918) have achieved significant numbers of seats and have occasionally been kingmakers (such as during the Lib–Lab pacts and the 2010–2015 coalition with the Conservatives) and are sometimes also classed as a major party.
 The nationalist Scottish National Party and Plaid Cymru hold a significant number of seats in their Home Nations, with the SNP controlling 56 of 59 Scottish Westminster seats at the 2015 general election, and every single Northern Irish seat is held by a regional party – either the republican Sinn Féin and Social Democratic and Labour Party, or the unionist Ulster Unionist Party and Democratic Unionist Party.

 In the 2015 general election, UKIP won 12.6% of the popular vote, though only one seat.
 UKIP fared better in European elections, and from 2014 to 2019, was the largest British party in the European Parliament.
 UKIP was de facto succeeded by the Brexit Party, which also had great success in European Parliament before Brexit went into effect.
 The Brexit Party subsequently renamed itself Reform UK, which went on to win 14.3% of the vote and 5 seats in the 2024 general election.